TrueBlocks/trueblocks-docs/content/tutorials/step3.md

 Notice four other things with this command:

 1. The `--no_header` option removes the header from the output.
 This is useful when you're piping the output into another command.
+2. The `--ether` option reports the number in ether.
+This option is available for tools when it makes sense.
-2. The `--chain mainnet` option tells the tool to use the mainnet.
+3. The `--chain mainnet` option tells the tool to use the mainnet.
 If you don't specify a chain, the tool will use the default chain, which is a configuration item.
-3. The `--file` option tells the tool to read the list of addresses from the file `grants.txt`.
+4. The `--file` option tells the tool to read the list of addresses from the file `grants.txt`.
 This is a convenience option.
 You could have just as easily piped the output of the `chifra names` command into the `chifra state` command.

 ### Getting Token Balances